 The bell-ringing season starts each November and runs through Christmas Eve when the red kettles are packed away for the season.
 Volunteers are the difference between an empty kettle and one that raises about $30 per hour – enough to provide a family with two bags of groceries or shelter an individual for a night.

-In 2019, The Salvation Army Hampton Roads Area Command will put out kettles on the first Friday in November.
-Volunteers interested in ringing a bell, setting up a special group or competitions can sign-up via link below or contact Volunteer Coordinator, Shelby Hunt.
+In 2021, The Salvation Army Hampton Roads Area Command dispatch kettles on the first Friday in November.
+Volunteers interested in ringing a bell, setting up a special group, or competitions can sign-up by visiting RegisterToRing.com or contact Amie Holman.

 The History of Red Kettles

 In December of 1891, a Salvation Army Captain in San Francisco resolved to provide a free Christmas dinner to the area’s poor.
 But how would he pay for the food?

 As he went about his daily tasks, the question stayed in his mind.
 Suddenly, his thoughts returned to his days as a sailor in Liverpool, England.
 On the Stage Landing, he saw a large pot, called “Simpson’s Pot” into which charitable donations were thrown by passers-by.

 On the next morning, he secured permission from the authorities to place a similar pot at the Oakland ferry landing at the foot of Market Street.
 No time was lost in securing the pot and placing it in a conspicuous position so that it could be seen by all those going to and from the ferry boats.
 In addition, a brass urn was placed on a stand in the waiting room for the same purpose.

 Thus, Captain Joseph McFee launched a tradition that has spread throughout the United States and the world.

 Evolution of Christmas Kettles